snow6oy/rankingsApiBal/README.md

 This will return a lot of output, check for the line **Name: minikube**.
 See [set up docker for wsl](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) for more.

 ## Install, run and test Kubectl
 Kubectl will communicate with the Kubernetes cluster that was created using minikube.
-Version v1.16.2 was set up in WSL for day to day use.
+Kubectl version v1.16.2 was set up in WSL.
 ```
 curl -LO "https://storage.googleapis.com/kubernetes-release/release/$ver/bin/linux/amd64/kubectl"
 mv kubectl /usr/local/bin